When it comes to hurricane preparedness, it’s essential to remember our pets rely on us to ensure their safety during natural disasters.

 News stations will broadcast ample warnings to give you time to get your butts in gear, so there are ZERO excuses for waiting until the last minute to bring your dog indoors because you didn’t know the hurricane was coming.

 If you happen to have a dog that is not typically an “indoor dog,” take the time and designate a room or area inside your home (bathroom, laundry room, kitchen) or secured enclosed garage where they can be safe and sheltered from the hurricane.

 Prepare any space by making it as comfortable for your dog as possible with towels, blankets, soft beds to lay on, food, water, puppy pads to relieve themselves on, and a baby gate to keep them secured in their designated space.

 When creating a designated pet area, consider a space where you can easily keep an eye on your dog, and your dog can see you.
 Pets during natural disasters may feel increased stress due to storm noises or feeding off their pet parents emotions, but knowing you are close by can bring them comfort.

 As much as we all think we will be sheltering in place in the comforts of our homes, it’s not always the case.

-I recommend being familiar with your nearest emergency shelter protocols and requirements, especially regarding your pets.
+I recommend being familiar with designated emergency shelter protocols and requirements, especially regarding pets.